Crypto-TII/TLS1.3/README.md

 # Linux Installation

 Copy the repository to your local machine.
-Create /sal/miracl/ and download the C++ version of MIRACL core (https://github.com/miracl/core/cpp) into it, and build it by executing
+Move to sal/miracl/ and download into it all files for the C++ version of MIRACL core from (https://github.com/miracl/core/cpp).
+Build the MIRACL core library by executing

 	python3 config64.py

-and selecting support for C25519, NIST256, NIST384, RSA2048 and RSA4096.
+selecting support for C25519, NIST256, NIST384, RSA2048 and RSA4096.

 This library provides the default SAL (Security Abstraction Layer), does all the crypto, and can be regarded as a "placeholder" as we may in the future replace its functionality from other sources.
 Make sure to always use the latest version of this library - as the requirements of this project unfold, some minor updates will be required.